-Fast Film : A Unique Short Film which pays homage to Classic American Cinema
+Fast Film Review: A Unique Short Film which pays homage to Classic American Cinema

 Even though Fast film is completely made using existing movie clips, it must have been a painfully tiring exercise to edit it with such precision.
-If it was only jump cuts, from one scene to another, then it would have been an easier job, but to make the viewing experience delightful, there is 3D paper figure that shifts and evolve from time to time carrying those footages.
+If it only jumped cuts, from one scene to another, then it would have been an easier job, but to make the viewing experience delightful, there is a 3D paper figure that shifts and evolves from time to time carrying those footages.

 I watched it three times in a row and you should do that too.
 You should watch it to see the technique Virgil Wildrich so brilliantly executed, then to understand the story Fast Film is trying to tell and finally to spot all the films that are used as little moments in this short film.

 This is the best 13 minutes you will spend today.